How To Make Stunning Dashboards & Take Your Decisions To The Next Level

 Bar Charts – Perhaps the most common misconception about charts is that more is better.
 Bar Charts are a simple and effective way to look at cohort analyses, comparisons, and trends.

 Line Charts – A Line Chart is an effective graph formed from a series of data points connected by the eponymous line.
-They are often used to show developments over time and identify trends.
+They are often used to show developments over a period and identify trends.

 Tables – Tables are great for detailed information with different units of measure, which may be difficult to represent easily in a graph or chart.